wangchengww/Tillandsia-compgenomics/Gene-family-evo-tfas-tlei/README.md

 I then obtained a table of per-orhogroup gene counts by selecting the orthogroup and count fields of the orthology table: cut -f 7,8,9,10 orthogroups_Tfas_Tlei_Acom.per_gene.with_functional_info.no_TEs.size_corrections.no_plastid-mito-ribo2.txt | sort -u > orthogroups_Tfas_Tlei_Acom.counts.no_TEs.size_corrections.no_plastid-mito-ribo2.txt orthogroups_Tfas_Tlei_Acom.per_gene.with_functional_info.no_TEs.size_corrections.no_plastid-mito-ribo.txt
 The relationship of gene family size between species was explored in `Gene_family_evolution_new.R`

+# GO term enrichment of multi-copy gene families

+To have an idea of what sort of gene families occur in multicopy in either species, I selected all gene families where in at least one species the gene count is > 2.
+Then I ran TopGO to obtain GO term enrichment of this subset.

+The subset of multicopy genes contained 6855 genes in T. fasciculata and 4820 genes in T. leiboldiana.
+After size correction, the sum of reported sizes for these two subsets are 6585 genes and 4796 genes.
+In other words, the difference in gene numbers is not very large (270 in Tfas and 24 in Tlei)- perhaps a correction in GO terms is therefore not necessary.
+A